simoncblyth/opticks/notes/sop/client_server_opticks_testing.rst

 Workflow for client build and test from non-GPU node via reverse tunnel
 -------------------------------------------------------------------------

+Convenient to keep the four long running processes in separate window:

+1. (L) lxlogin soks proxy for github access
+2. (A) GPU workstation opticks server
+3. (A) "ssh LT" reverse tunnel from A to L, that gives access to A from client on L
+4. (L) lxlogin session for running client jobs eg: ljrt100

+For development changing client and server make sure to rebuild in appropriate "lo" or "lo_client" environment - as they have different prefix, despite using same source tree.

 1. Update client Opticks on lxlogin::

    ssh L